sebschlicht/plg_system_rimages/README.md

 The usage of the plugin heavily depends on the configuration of [breakpoint packages](#breakpoint-packages) and [breakpoints](#breakpoints).

 Breakpoints steer the resizing feature and mainly specify widths of alternative image versions.
+Each breakpoint corresponds to a resized image version that is displayed on devices with a certain viewport width.
 Having no breakpoints configured effectively disables the resizing feature.

-Breakpoint packages consist of any number of breakpoints and feature a CSS selector that controls which images the breakpoints apply to.
+Breakpoint packages consist of any number of breakpoints and feature a CSS selector that controls which images its breakpoints apply to.

+### Example 1

-*Example 1*: To replace all images on your website with compressed versions, set the CSS selector of a breakpoint package to
+To replace all images on your website with compressed versions, set the CSS selector of a breakpoint package to

     img

+This simple step will most likely reduce your image transfer size by 20 to 50 percent.

-Please note that the [configuration options](#options) have to be set properly, to make this example work.
+>Please note that the [configuration options](#options) have to be set properly, to make this example work.
-The default settings are just fine.
+>The default settings are just fine.

+### Example 2

+Consider you've build a website with *Bootstrap* that features a full-width slider (`<div id="slider" />`).
+You've selected large images for your slides to maintain a high quality on large screens.
+On the downside, these large images are downloaded and downscaled on smaller screens.
+Particularly mobile devices would benefit from resized images that are just large enough to fill their viewport width.

-*Example 2*: To make a full-width slider use resized images on a website build with *Bootstrap* that fit the user device best, you might need to set the CSS selector of a breakpoint package to,
+To make this slider use resized images, set the CSS selector of a breakpoint package to

     #slider img

-configure 3 breakpoints for the smaller *Bootstrap* device sizes (extra small, small, medium) and use the respective max-widths (e.g. XS = 767px) as image widths.
+Then configure 3 breakpoints for the smaller *Bootstrap* device sizes (extra small, small, medium) and use the respective max-width (e.g. XS = 767px) as image width:

-Now each device can show the compressed and resized image version that fits its viewport width best.
+    viewportWidth:XS imageWidth:767

+Each breakpoint will lead to a resized version of the slider images and devices can select the smallest version that fills their viewport width.
+If enabled, these resized (and compressed) versions will be generated automatically.

+You might want to add a fourth breakpoint at 360px to offer even smaller images to smartphones and similar devices.

 ## Installation